Thimxx/pyGenealogical-Tools/README.md

 * It provide a simple interface to RootsMagic database allowing to access the data and the different profiles.
 10) Matching and synchronization between different genealogical databases
 * It identifies profiles existing in 2 databases (i.e. RootsMagic and Geni) and synchronizes, by creating missing profiles
+11) Perform some quality checks of wrong or missing data

 Notice that this import is intended to import registers from FamilySearch, is you are interested in importing profiles from a family tree located in FamilySearch to Geni use this tool: https://github.com/jeffg2k/SmartCopy, which is a pretty nice piece of software and very helpful.